monsterchick/PracticeMakesPerfect/git.md

 # fetch down all the branches from that Git remote
 get fetch <alias>/<branch>

-# Transmit local branch commits to the remote repository branch
+# transmit local branch commits to the remote repository branch
 git push <alias>/<branch>

 # fetch and merge any commits from the tracking remote branch